-The monument is forty foot tall from the base to the top of the obelisk; the base is twenty square feet.
+The monument is forty feet tall from the base to the top of the obelisk; the base is twenty square feet.
 All that is visible is made of grey granite, quarried from Stanstead Quebec and constructed by D. McIntosh and Sons.
-Underneath is a Queenston limestone vault 7 foot square and 8 foot tall, into which was interred bones of British soldiers and a couple of oak caskets.
+Underneath is a Queenston limestone vault 7 feet square and 8 feet tall, into which was interred two oak caskets and bones of British soldiers.

-The author of the article in the Daily Mail and Empire about the unveiling, notes the grave marker of Laura Secord and her husband as being "unpretentious" but states that MP William Lowell expressed a desire to see a more fitting monument to Secord and her husband; this would be realized in Drummond Hill Cemetery in 1901.
+About the unveiling, the author of the article in the Daily Mail and Empire notes the grave marker of Laura Secord and her husband as being "unpretentious," but states that MP William Lowell expressed a desire to see a more fitting monument to Secord and her husband; this would be realized in Drummond Hill Cemetery in 1901.

 Daily Mail and Empire, “Canada’s Heroes”.
 July 16, 1895.
 Daily Mail and Empire, "Canada's Heroes"